-In July 2014, we joined forces with our local partners to help train two newly qualified Rwandan physiotherapists.
+In July 2014, we joined forces with our local partners, the sisters, to help train two newly qualified Rwandan physiotherapists.
 Over the course of 10 days, 100 patients were assessed in three rural clinics.
 This trip confirmed the pressing need to establish a physiotherapy centre in Muganza where we could provide early intervention for disabled children.
-Highly experienced nurse and physiotherapist Sister Josephy Uwumuremyi moved to Muganza in September 2014 to welcome the first patients at ASFA Physiotherapy and Rehabilitation Centre.
+Highly experienced nurse and physiotherapist Sister Josepha Uwumuremyi moved to Muganza in September 2014 to welcome the first patients at ASFA Physiotherapy and Rehabilitation Centre.
 We were overwhelmed from day one with the acute demand for such services.

 ASFA Physio is a place where…

 We know that, with the right help, people can achieve wonderful things.
 This message is the foundation of everything we do at ASFA

 ASFA is the only centre (we think!) in Rwanda that provides physiotherapy treatment through engaging and fun therapeutic exercise.
 Focusing on developing gross motor skills such as rolling, sitting, crawling, kneeling, standing and walking, the aim is to facilitate each patient’s normal development and independence.

 A stimulating environment is created with toys and therapy equipment and different learning activities are devised to meet the treatment needs of each child.
 Supporting parents and carers to carry on therapeutic exercise at home is a vital part of what we do in addition to building a supportive network for families of disabled children.

 Please read on to learn about a few of our case studies

 ASFA Centre’s Projects and Facilities

 For those travelling from remote villages for treatment and medical assistance, ASFA provides accommodation for inpatients and our full time carers.

 As of April 2018, 10 women had graduated from the ASFA Centre seewing programme that gives young women the chance to learn a skill and, ultimately, the ability to earn a living.
 Of these, five now own their own sewing machine and work full time, one hires a machine when she has freelance work and four woman work on a freelance basis and use the ASFA machines when needed.